Course Design Guidelines

 |

-3.7 Review and update course files identified on the Ally Course Accessibility Report in D2L to ensure materials are accessible for students. |
+3.7 Review and update low(er) scoring course files identified on the D2L Course Accessibility Report to ensure materials are fully accessible. |